Uncovering Social Network Activity Using Joint User and Topic Interaction: Experiments

-We use two datasets from Twitter and a one from a music platform, containing user activity logs while interacting with different content types.
-Note that social networks are characterized by user and cascade activity that are heterogeneous and non-stationary, \ie large differences in overall volume of events per user and per cascade, as well as temporal variations and bursts of the intensity of events.
-For the real datasets, the hyperparameters $\beta$ and $\tau$ are cross-validated (see \Tab{tab:cross-vals}).
+We use three Twitter datasets and a one from a music platform, containing user activity logs while interacting with different content types.
+Social networks are characterized by heterogeneous and non-stationary user and cascade activity, \ie large differences in overall volume of events per user and per cascade, as well as temporal variations and bursts of the intensity of events.
+For the real datasets, the hyperparameters $\beta$ and $\tau$ are cross-validated (see details in the Appendix).

-\inlinetitle{\texttt{music2} dataset \cite{zarezadeCorrelatedCascadesCompete2017}}{.}~It is a registry of Twitter users sharing URLs to Google Play and Youtube (taken as two cascades) of songs during one month of $2015$.
-The dataset is filtered so to keep the $\Nu = 93$ users with the highest adoption of these $\Nc=2$ cascades (more than $50$ tweets) which amounts to a total of $N_e = 79065$ events.
-It is noted that the Youtube and Google Play related events of this dataset are neither uncorrelated nor in pure competition.
-As a matter of fact, beyond the market competition between streaming services, album releases cause a burst of interest on every platform.
+\inlinetitle{\mySqBullet~\texttt{music2} dataset \textup{\cite{zarezadeCorrelatedCascadesCompete2017}}}{}~is a registry of Twitter users sharing URLs to Google Play and Youtube (taken as two cascades) of songs during one month of $2015$.
+The dataset is filtered so to keep the $\Nu = 93$ users with the highest adoption of these $\Nc=2$ cascades (more than $50$ tweets), which amounts to a total of $N_e = 79065$ events.